Heat and Settle Tank

-To calculate how long our fail safe timer should be, we need to make a few calculations.
+To determine the setting for our fail-safe timer, we need to make a few calculations.

-Since were using a steel tank water heater tank, the hottest we want to take our oils is the smoke point.
+Since we are using a steel tank water heater, the hottest we want to take our oils is the smoke point.
 The smoke point is the temperature at which the oil starts to break down and become a fire hazard.
 For new oil that is usually above 300°C (572°F).
-However, as oil is used, its smoke point drops.
-At the really cheap food joints, they will change out their oil when it's smoke point drops to their normal cooking temperatures.
-To be on the safe side I'm assuming the smoke point of the oil I collect could be as low as 150°C (300°F).
-So, the maximum temperature I think is safe would b e 150°C (300°F).
-On a hot day my WVO could be as hot as 40°C (104°F).
-I'm rounding to make the math easier.
+However, used oil has a lower smoke point.
+At the cheap food joints, they change out their oil when its smoke point drops to their normal cooking temperatures.
+To be on the safe side, I am assuming the smoke point of the oil I collect could be as low as 150°C (300°F).
+So, the maximum temperature I think is safe would be 150°C (300°F).
+On a hot day, my WVO could be as hot as 40°C (104°F).
+I am rounding to make the math easier.
 So the ΔT is 110°C (230°F).

-My 53 Gallon AOSmith water heater can only hold about 45 gallons and I still need to leave some room for the oil to expand, so I'm making my full mark at 40 gallons.
+My 53 Gallon AOSmith water heater can only hold about 45 gallons, and I still need to leave some room for the oil to expand, so I am making my full mark at 40 gallons.
 That converts to about 150 liters.